When Is a Good Time to Refinance My Loan?

 Understanding what type of loan you have and the rates on your current loan are very important.
 Many people end up in financial ruts because they didn't understand the terms of their loan or they don't know whether their interest rate was high or low.
 It’s important that you trust the Loan Originator you work with and that you yourself have done the due diligence on the loan process.

 Do you know your current interest rate?

 What Happens When I Refinance?

 When you refinance a loan, you are essentially paying off an old loan by taking out a new loan and assuming the terms of the new loan.
-When refinancing you are free to shop around; you don’t have to refinance with your current lender.
-Note, that if your servicer changes, you will make your payments through your new servicer not the old.
+When you're refinancing, you are free to shop around; you don’t have to refinance with your current lender.
+Note that if your servicer changes, you will make your payments through your new servicer, not the old.

-Their are fees associated with refinancing however, usually these fees can be rolled into the loan eliminating most out-of-pocket costs.
+There are fees associated with refinancing, however, usually these fees can be rolled into the loan eliminating most out-of-pocket costs.

 Was this article helpful?